Bazinga9000/bazinga9000.github.io/posts/cgt.markdown

 I also have some other thanks to give to people who have not written any texts or made any videos on CGT, but have been influential nonetheless:

-* **The Invisible Rabbit Hole**, for looking over my proofs with a fine-toothed comb and being extremely enthusiastic about this project.
+* **The Invisible Rabbit Hole**, for looking over the proofs with a fine-toothed comb and being extremely enthusiastic about this project.

 * **The UMD Math Lounge**, for convincing me to give a talk on this which led to me creating this as one method of preparation.
 And also for putting up with my constant jokes about the Sprague-Grundy Theorem.